Cas13: History

-In 2018, a team led by Silvana Konermann and Patrick Hsu at the Salk Institute reported the discovery of Cas13d, a new subclass of compact RNA-targeting CRISPR effectors.
-An engineered variant of Ruminococcus flavefaciens Cas13d, termed CasRx, exhibited robust activity in human cells, with high efficiency and specificity relative to RNA interference, and could be packaged into adeno-associated virus (AAV) for applications in transcriptome engineering and gene therapy.
+In 2018, a team led by Silvana Konermann and Patrick Hsu at the Salk Institute identified Cas13d, a compact subclass of RNA-targeting CRISPR effectors.
+An engineered variant of Ruminococcus flavefaciens Cas13d, named CasRx, demonstrated high efficiency and specificity in human cells compared to RNA interference.
+CasRx can be packaged into adeno-associated virus (AAV) vectors for transcriptome engineering and gene therapy.

-In 2021, researchers in China characterized novel miniature Cas13 protein (mCas13) variants, Cas13X and Cas13Y.
-Using a small portion of N gene sequence from SARS-CoV-2 as a target in characterization of mCas13, revealed the sensitivity and specificity of mCas13 coupled with RT-LAMP for detection of SARS-CoV-2 in both synthetic and clinical samples over other available standard tests like RT-qPCR (1 copy/μL).
+In 2021, researchers characterized miniature Cas13 protein variants, Cas13X and Cas13Y.
+Studies using the SARS-CoV-2 N gene sequence as a target showed that mCas13, when coupled with RT-LAMP, detected SARS-CoV-2 in synthetic and clinical samples with high sensitivity and specificity, comparable to RT-qPCR.